pavloDeshko/obsidian-index-checker/README.md

 # Obsidian Index Checker Plugin

+Make sure your index (MOC) files contain all links they should contain!

-Simple and unopinionated plugin which will check if all the necessary links are included in your index (MOC) files, while allowing you to maintain complete control over their structure and formatting.
+Simple and unopinionated obsidian plugin which will check if all the necessary links are included in your index (MOC) files, while allowing you to maintain complete control over their structure and formatting.
 ___

 ## Why?